Ambush: Planning

 Ambushes are complex multiphase operations and are therefore usually planned in some detail.
 First, a suitable killing zone is identified.
 This is where the ambush will be laid, where enemy units are expected to pass, and gives reasonable cover for the deployment, execution, and extraction phases of the ambush patrol.
 A path along a wooded valley floor would be a typical example.

-Ambush can be described geometrically as:
+Ambushes can be described geometrically as: